fruitsamples/BonjourWeb/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS

+Version 2.9
+- Updated to work with iOS SDK 4.0.

 Version 2.8
 - Fixed bug updating cells when all services are removed during a resolve.